SumoLogic/sumologic-kubernetes-collection/deploy/docs/Non_Helm_Installation.md

 # Non Helm Installation

 **Please note that our non-helm installation process still uses Helm to generate the YAML that you will deploy into your Kubernetes cluster.
-We do not provide YAML that can be directly be applied and it must be generated.**
+We do not provide YAML that can be applied directly and it must be generated.**

 This document has instructions for setting up Sumo Logic collection using Fluentd, Fluent-Bit, Prometheus and Falco.